kubernetes-sigs/nfs-subdir-external-provisioner/README.md

 * `org.opencontainers.image.licenses=${{ github.event.repository.license.spdx_id }}`

 **Important:**
-* The pipeline performs the docker login command using `REGISTRY_USERNAME` and `REGISTRY_TOKEN` secrets which have to be provided.
+* The pipeline performs the docker login command using `REGISTRY_USERNAME` and `REGISTRY_TOKEN` secrets, which have to be provided.
-* You also need to replace `quay.io/external_storage/nfs-subdir-external-provisioner` with your image name.
+* You also need to provide the `DOCKER_IMAGE` secret specifying your Docker image name, e.g., `quay.io/[username]/nfs-subdir-external-provisioner`.